arduino/docs-content/content/arduino-cloud/06.features/04.ota-getting-started/ota-getting-started.md

 > **Note:** This option will take a bit longer than usual, since the process of compiling and uploading the program to the board over-the-air is a longer process.

-**4.** Now, if you switch the widget on the IoT Cloud dashboard ON and OFF, the LED will either blink every second or go off.
+**4.** Now, if you switch the widget on the Arduino Cloud dashboard ON and OFF, the LED will either blink every second or go off.

 ## But how does it work, inside?

-An IoT Cloud sketch is generated by the IoT Cloud application, it leverages the Arduino Cloud and [Arduino Connection Handler](https://github.com/arduino-libraries/Arduino_ConnectionHandler) libraries to give your sketch IoT powers.
+An Arduino Cloud sketch is generated by the Arduino Cloud application, it leverages the Arduino Cloud and [Arduino Connection Handler](https://github.com/arduino-libraries/Arduino_ConnectionHandler) libraries to give your sketch IoT powers.

 When uploading a sketch over-the-air: